There’s no doubt about it: if your dream is to work with cool brands, you need to have a kick-ass media kit.

 Give brands enough options to choose from, but don’t include collaborations options you don’t enjoy doing.
-It will show in the end product when you are less enthusiastic about a collaboration, making both you and the brand unhappy.
+It will show in the end result when you are less enthusiastic about a collaboration, making both you and the brand unhappy.

 Mention for every collaboration option how much you charge.
 While this might feel uncomfortable at first, brands prefer to know what to expect.
 So it is best to be upfront about it.

 If you are just starting out with brand collaborations, it might be hard to know how much you can charge.